HOME | JOIN | CULT MOVIES | COMPETITIONS | ADVERTISE | CONTACT US | ABOUT US

 Newest Articles

-Five Obstructions, The Do It AgainBuy this film here.
+Five Obstructions, The Do It Again

 Year: 2003

-Director: Jorgen Leth, Lars Von Trier
+Director: Jørgen Leth, Lars von Trier

 Rating: 7 (from 1 vote)

-Review: In 1967, filmmaker Jorgen Leth made a film called The Perfect Human, a short, quirky examination of what it means to be human, from eating to existing in a body.
-This is one of controversial film director Lars Von Trier's favourite films, and so in 2001 he decided to offer Leth, his mentor, a challenge: remake the film five times, using five obstructions devised by Von Trier.
+Review: In 1967, filmmaker Jørgen Leth made a film called The Perfect Human, a short, quirky examination of what it means to be human, from eating to existing in a body.
+This is one of controversial film director Lars von Trier's favourite films, and so in 2001 he decided to offer Leth, his mentor, a challenge: remake the film five times, using five obstructions devised by Von Trier.
 Leth accepted.

 The Five Obstructions is part documentary and part game show, with the prize being Leth emerging with his integrity intact.
-It's also very amusing to watch as Von Trier devises conditions that home in on Leth's weak spots and try to trip him up so that he unintentionally makes "crap".
+It's also very amusing to watch as von Trier devises conditions that home in on Leth's weak spots and try to trip him up so that he unintentionally makes "crap".
 The first obstruction is that he must remake The Perfect Human using only twelve second cuts, with a voiceover providing answers to the questions posed in the original, in Cuba (because Leth has never been there before) and with no sets.
 This he does, and very successfully too, so it's satisfying to witness Von Trier foiled at the first hurdle.

 However, things don't go quite as well for the next obstruction.
 Von Trier believes Leth is too distant and dispassionate about his subject matter, so makes him go to the place on Earth that he considers the most miserable, which in Leth's experience is the red light district of Bombay - not only that, but he must play the central character himself.
 What starts out as a potentially harrowing ordeal turns almost inspiring as Leth films himself shaving and eating before the destitute people of the area, all who gather round to watch and appear in the film behind a large screen.
 So what's wrong with that?